| | |

 made me thus?
 Hath not the potter power over the clay, to make one vessel unto honor and

 another unto dishonor"--or less honor?
-Romans 9:20,21
+Romans 9:20,21 All were

 created by the same divine power--some to have higher nature and greater honor, and some